AdityaPai2398/Vehicle-And-Pedestrian-Detection-Using-Haar-Cascades/README.md

 # Vehicle-And-Pedestrian-Detection-Using-Haar-Cascades
 <h1>Real Time Detection and Classification of Vehicles and Pedestrians Using Haar Cascade Classifier with Background Subtraction</h1>

 Computer Vision Plays a vital role in traffic management and surveillance systems and has been an active research area in the past years.
 In systems like these, the detection of vehicles and also classification of the vehicle plays a major role.
-This Paper presents a real time system for Vehicle Detection and Classification with Haar cascade Classifier along with Mixture Of Guassians (MoG) for Background Substitution.
 The datasets are traffic videos of urban environment taken from various cities around the world which were used to train the classifier hence generating a robust classifier.
 The proposed approach is computationally less expensive with faster processing speed.
 The experiments on-road prove it to be a robust and real time algorithm which is highly competitive with the existing architecture.

 This System has the following Haar Cascades:
 1) Haar Cascade for Car detection